Know Before You Go & FAQ

-You are welcome to take photographs of the collection for personal use, unless otherwise noted.
+You are welcome to take photographs and smart phone video for personal use only, unless signage indicates that no photography is allowed.
 Drawing with pencil in the galleries is also permitted with sketchbooks no larger than 11x17 inches.
-Please, no flash, tripods, video cameras, easels or selfie sticks.

 Have a question during your visit?

 Ask any Visitor Services Associate (VSA) you see throughout the building.
 Our VSAs can tell you about the collection, help you reserve tickets for upcoming programs, help you download and navigate the mobile app, and much more.
 We are here to help!